laygond/Behavioral-Cloning/README.md

 ## Model
 #### Architecture
-The model architecture written in Keras is [Nvidia's CNN](https://arxiv.org/pdf/1604.07316v1.pdf) with dropout to prevent overfitting during training
+The model architecture written in Keras is [Nvidia's CNN](https://arxiv.org/pdf/1604.07316v1.pdf) with dropout to prevent overfitting during training.
+The neural network uses convolution layers with appropriate filter sizes.
+Layers exist to introduce nonlinearity into the model.
+The data is normalized in the model.
 ![alt text][image1]

 #### Training and Validating Your Network (Tips and Tricks from Udacity)